ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-april-2024.md

 ![Total Staking Nodes by Country](/uploads/Total-Active-Staking-Nodes-by-Country-April.png)

 The geographic distribution of active staking nodes in April reflected similar trends as the previous month, with minor changes in node counts across different categories.
-China, Germany, and Other saw slight decreases while Finland slightly increased, and there was a notable increase in the Unknown category.
+China, Germany, and Other saw slight decreases while Finland slightly increased, and there was a notable increase in the Unknown category, with United States having almost no change.

 ## Conclusion